andrey-moura/HM-Studio/README.md

 ### For the next Release

 - [x] Make ScriptEditorFrame inherit from EditorFrame
+- [ ] Make ItemEditor inherit from Editor
+- [ ] Make ItemEditorFrame inherit from EditorFrame
 - [ ] Insert Items from dump.
 - [ ] Default ROM option.
 - [ ] Open ROM with default emulator.